CORVALLIS, Ore. – It’s a simple equation: If you want to grow better plants, you first need to understand the soil.

 To become better acquainted with your soil texture, he recommends using the "hand method."
 Dig beneath the top layer of organic matter down to the mineral soil, about 6 to 8 inches depending on how much mulch you use.
 Scoop out a handful of moist soil and knead it into a ball.
 Add water if necessary.
 If it can be worked into a ribbon, you have high clay content.
 The clay content is roughly equivalent to the length to which you can work the ribbon.
-Each inch of ribbon is the equivalent to less than 10 percent of clay.
+Each inch of ribbon is the equivalent of up to 10% clay.

-So, if you have a four-inch ribbon, the soil could be comprised of up to 40 percent clay.
+So, if you have a four-inch ribbon, the soil could be comprised of up to 40% clay.
 After wetting it excessively, if the soil feels gritty in the palm of your hand, you have sandy soil.
 The remainder is the silt content.

 When people rave about "nice loam," it's the soil texture to which they are referring, Cassidy said.

 "Loam means you have roughly equal portions of sand, silt and clay," he said.
 "If you have sandy loam, it has a little more sand in it.
 Silt loam has a little more silt in it.
 Clay loam has more clay in it."